MiDPN/public-documentation/README.md

 # MDPN Documentation
-This repository will house MDPN's public documentation for Member Instiutions.
+This repository will house MDPN's public documentation for Member Institutions.